 All Injuries All The Time

-Whether you were a victim of battery or assault, or a criminal act, the negligent property owners should be held liable, and you should receive compensation.
+Whether you were a victim of battery, assault, or a criminal act, the negligent property owners who failed to provide adequate security measures should be held liable, and you should receive compensation.

 Negligent security falls under premises liability because it involves the duty of a property owner to keep a public place safe for others to visit.
 When that doesn’t happen, victims can hold the property owner liable for failure to provide a reasonable degree of security.